Greater Rochester International Airport: Britton Field

 The site of the Greater Rochester International Airport, originally known as Britton Field, was used for aviation purposes as early as 1919.
 The Rochester Aircraft Corporation launched its first passenger flight from Britton Field August 18, 1919.
 The Curtiss JN-4 was piloted by Earl F. Beers.
 At the time, the only way to get to the field was either by car or by taking the Genesee Street trolley line to the end, and walking the remaining distance.
 Beers, a Rochester aviation pioneer, urged the local government to purchase Britton Field for a municipal airport.
 In 1919, Beers offered passenger flights out of Britton Field, charging $1.00 per minute.

 Britton Field hosted the United States Flying Circus, consisting of six planes, in September 1919.
 Dozens of planes landed in Britton Field as part of an aviation race across the United States and back again.
 The race was won by Lt.
-B. W. Maynard, "The Flying Parson", who arrived in Rochester, from Buffalo, at 10:30 AM October 18, 1919.
+Belvin Maynard, "The Flying Parson", who arrived in Rochester, from Buffalo, at 10:30 AM October 18, 1919.
 His flight from Buffalo's Curtiss Field to Britton Field, a distance of 70 miles, in 22 minutes.
 He continued to Binghamton before finishing the race at Mineola at 1:50 PM that afternoon.
-Brittan Field was the scene of more competition when a pair of Rochester fliers and two from Syracuse raced between the two cities later in 1919, in a contest sponsored by the Rochester Aero Club and the Syracuse Aero Club.
+Britton Field was the scene of more competition when a pair of Rochester fliers and two from Syracuse raced between the two cities later in 1919, in a contest sponsored by the Rochester Aero Club and the Syracuse Aero Club.
 The Rochester newspaper reported that the two Rochester planes beat the combined flying time of the Syracuse pair by 15 seconds.

 Purchase of the field as a "municipal aviation station" was authorized by the Rochester City Council in December 1919 The Rochester Aircraft Corporation proposed passenger service out of Britton Field across Lake Ontario to Toronto in 1920.
 "Young" Sparks, of Bradford, PA., demonstrated the early art of parachuting, by leaping from a plane from 2,100 feet, in an aerial field day at Britton Field in 1921.
 The United States Army considered Britton Field as a possible site for an airship mooring mast in 1924.